morpheusgraphql/morpheus-graphql/specifications.md

 - ✅ : supports for all version
 - ✅ (>= x.y.z) : supports from version x.y.z
-- ⛔️ : does not supports
+- ⛔️ : does not supports for all version
 - 🚧 : work In Progress
 - 🧪 : Unit Test